2009 United States missile strikes in Yemen: Arhab

-Simultaneously with the al-Majalah strike, JSOC launched a separate missile attack on an AQAP safehouse in Arhab district on December 17.
-Shortly afterwards, ground forces from Yemen's Counter-Terrorism Unit (CTU), in coordination with JSOC's Intelligence Support Activity, raided the premises.
-The main target of the operation was AQAP commander Qasim al-Raymi.
-Officials said that the raid had disrupted an AQAP cell which was involved in a plot to bomb the British Embassy along with numerous other Western targets in Sanaa.
+Simultaneously with the strike on al-Majalah, another cruise missile attack was launched by JSOC on December 17 against an AQAP safehouse in Arhab district, north of Sanaa.
+Ground forces from Yemen's Counter-Terrorism Unit (CTU), in coordination with JSOC's Intelligence Support Activity, raided the premises shortly afterwards.
+The main target of the operation is believed to have been AQAP commander Qasim al-Raymi.
+Officials said the raid disrupted an AQAP cell involved in a plot to bomb the British embassy along with numerous other Western targets in Sanaa.
+US intelligence believed the militants were "en route" to Sanaa by the time of the strike.

 Three would-be suicide bombers were killed, including former Guantanamo Bay detainee Hani Abdo Shaalan.
-Initial reports claimed the militants had died in a shootout with the CTU, though an AQAP obituary posted in 2011 said Shaalan was struck and killed by a US missile.
-Within the bombed-out compound, CTU forces captured another militant still wearing their suicide vest.
-Raymi escaped the raid alongside veteran jihadist Hizam Mujali, though his brother Arif Mujali was captured.
-The Yemeni Embassy in Washington D.C. uploaded a seven-minute YouTube video of CTU forces conducting the raid.
+The Yemeni government reported the militants died in a shootout with the CTU, although US officials contended they were killed by the missiles before Yemeni forces arrived.
+An AQAP obituary posted in 2011 said Shaalan was killed by US missiles rather than a gun battle.

+Within the destroyed compound, CTU founded an injured militant still wearing their suicide vest and captured them.
+Raymi escaped the raid alongside cell leader Hizam Mujali, though his brother Arif Mujali as well as six other militants were captured.
+The Yemeni Embassy in Washington, D.C., uploaded a seven-minute YouTube video of CTU forces conducting the raid.